matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 * The effort to generate and process the receipts for each room would increase without bound.

-Due to both of the above, this proposal is limited to a *private* read receipt for threads.
-This limits the impact to a user's own read receipts for threads, but does not completely solve the issue.

 [MSC2285](https://github.com/matrix-org/matrix-spec-proposals/pull/2285) suggests
 that the `/read_markers` endpoint should become a generic bulk receipt endpoint.
-This is not compatible with the additional `context` parameter in this MSC.
+This is not compatible with the additional `threadId` parameter in this MSC.

+### Compatibility with unthreaded clients

+When a user has both a client which is "unthreaded" and "threaded" then there is a possibility for read receipts to be misrepresented when switching between clients.
+Solutions to this problem are deemed out of scope of this MSC.

 ## Alternatives